AyanUpadhaya/AyanUpadhaya/README.md

 - 📚 Currently exploring advanced React patterns and Next js

 ### 💼 Job Experience
-- **Jr. React Developer** at Netro Creative
-  - Duration: [Oct 10, 2023 - Mar 15, 2024]
-  - Contributed to building and optimizing front-end applications using React.js.
-  - Collaborated with cross-functional teams to deliver high-quality web applications.
-  - Implemented reusable components and state management solutions with Redux.
-  - Debugged and resolved performance issues in client-facing applications.

 - **Frontend Developer** at AIREPRO PVT SOLUTION LTD
   - Duration: [Dec 17, 2024 - Present]
   - Contributed to building and optimizing front-end applications using React.js.